Overview

 Accommodation & Dining

-The resort offers a 4‑star hotel with 2‑bedroom suites, all recently refurbished with Laura Ashley furnishings and views over the Mweelrea range.
-Rooms include free Wi‑Fi (though signal can be intermittent due to the remote location) and, as of the latest update, televisions are now standard.
+The resort has a 4-star hotel, its rooms recently refurbished with Laura Ashley furnishings and views toward the Mweelrea range, two-bedroom suites among them.
+Rooms include free Wi-Fi (the signal can be intermittent this far out) and televisions.

-- 814 Restaurant – contemporary Irish cuisine with a focus on locally sourced produce; open for lunch and dinner.
+- 814 Restaurant: Serves contemporary Irish cuisine using locally sourced produce, open for lunch and dinner.

-- 814 Bar – casual bar food and a selection of craft beers.
+- 814 Bar: Offers casual bar food and craft beers.

-- Wild Atlantic Café – coffees, cakes and light bites, ideal for a break between activities.
+- Wild Atlantic Café: Provides coffees, cakes, and light bites, suitable for breaks between activities.

 Getting There & Parking

-Drop‑off service – Delphi Lodge offers a complimentary drop‑off and walk‑back service for hill‑walkers: guests are left at the start of their chosen route and collected either at the lodge (for loop‑walks) or at their parked vehicle (for point‑to‑point walks).
+Drop-off Service: The lodge provides a complimentary drop-off and walk-back service for hill-walkers.
+Guests are left at the trail start and collected at the lodge or their vehicle, depending on the route.

 Nearby Attractions

-While based in Delphi Valley, visitors can easily explore other Connemara highlights:
+Visitors based in Delphi Valley can explore other highlights in the region:

-- Benbaun – the highest peak of the Twelve Bens, offering challenging climbs and spectacular views (link: Benbaun).
+- Benbaun: The highest peak of the Twelve Bens, offering challenging climbs and views.

-- The Western Way – long‑distance walking trail that passes close to the resort, suitable for multi‑day treks.
+- The Western Way: A long-distance walking trail passing close to the resort, suitable for multi-day treks.

-For a full day‑trip itinerary, consider a morning walk on the Mweelrea Summit Loop, a lunchtime meal at the 814 Restaurant, followed by an afternoon sea‑kayak on Killary Fjord and an evening stroll around Killary Harbour.
+For a structured day out, start with a morning walk on the Mweelrea Summit Loop, enjoy lunch at the 814 Restaurant, and finish with an afternoon sea kayak on the Killary Fjord.

 All activity details are based on information retrieved from the Delphi Adventure Resort website (2026).
 Prices and availability are subject to change.